The Top Solutions to Manage Gas Pipeline Data

+Why is managing oil and gas pipeline data so important?
 Suppose your employer gives you the task of quickly finding a document containing information critical to the success of the company.
-Complicating the situation, your employer is a large conglomerate in the energy sector who possesses a vast archive containing tens of millions of documents, both physical and digital and in all manner of formats.
+Complicating the situation, your employer is a large conglomerate in the energy sector who possesses a vast archive containing tens of millions of documents, both physical and digital, and in all manner of formats.
 These documents comprise the sole reference source for every specification and rule that governs your company’s business and infrastructure.
 Making matters worse, you are not sure which documents have the vital information you need.
-You have a deadline with millions of dollars to be saved or lost depending on your ability to swiftly find the information needed.
+However, you have a deadline with millions of dollars at stake depending on your ability to swiftly find the information needed.
 How would you approach this problem?

 If a company could not swiftly produce the information and thus failed the audit, they would not only suffer steep fines, but would be required to retest the line.
-Pressure testing a line segment is so involved that it costs about $1MM per mile, not including the lost productivity cost of having the line out of operation.
-To avoid failing information audits, somehow companies would need the ability to query against all their documentation and quickly parse out a few pages of information from hundreds of millions.
+Pressure testing a line segment is so involved that it costs about $1MM per mile, not including the cost of lost productivity due to having the line out of operation.
+To avoid failing information audits companies would need the ability to query against all their documentation and quickly parse out a few pages of information from a collection of hundreds of millions of documents.

-Let’s examine how one specific company (let’s call them E-corp) addressed this issue.
-To make the customer’s data accessible, E-corp worked with our Enterprise Content Management (ECM) team to build a software-based solution for querying their documents.
-Our ECM team realized that building a good solution would require making E-corp’s diverse array of documentation centralized, organized, and digital.
+Let’s examine how one specific company (we’ll call them Example-corp to protect their privacy) addressed this issue.
+To make the customer’s data accessible, Example-corp worked with our Enterprise Content Management (ECM) team to build a software-based solution for querying their documents.
+Our ECM team realized that building a good solution would require making Example-corp’s diverse array of documentation centralized, organized, and digital.